 Phenolphthalein is an organic compound which is used medicinally as a cathartic.
 It has a chemical formula C20H14O4.
 It is written as “phph” or HIn”.
 It is used in acid base titration as an indicator.
-As an indicator it turn pink to red in alkaline and is colorless in acid solutions.
+As an indicator it turns pink to red in alkaline and is colourless in acid solutions.
 It is dissolved with alcohol for experiment purpose and it is slightly soluble in water.
-It is either yellowish-white to pale orange or white fine crystalline powder and in its liquid form it appears as a colorless till PH 8.5 and above that it appears as pink to deep red.
+It is either yellowish-white to pale orange or white fine crystalline powder and in its liquid form it appears as a colourless till PH 8.5 and above that it appears as pink to deep red.
 It does not have taste and smell.
 This chemical compound is widely used as PH indicator and laboratory agent.
 Under acidic conditions when phthalic anhydride is condensed with two equivalents of pheno, Phenolphthalein is synthesized.
 It is a weak acid and belong to class of dyes called Pthalein dyes

 Properties of Phenolphthalein – C20H14O4

 |Molecular Weight/ Molar Mass||318.32 g/mol|

 - It is used in acid base titrations as an indicator

 - It was before used as a laxative

 One popular application of phenolphthalein is as an indicator in acid-base titrations.
 Phenolphthalein is somewhat water-soluble, and is typically dissolved in alcohols for experimental use.
 It is a weak acid which, in solutions, can lose H+ ions.
 The molecule of phenolphthalein is colourless, and the ion of phenolphthalein is purple.